xprojects-de/alpdesk-automationclient/README.md

-# alpdesk-automationclient
+# Alpdesk-Automationclient
-Angular-Visualisation for Alpdesk-Automationservice
+Angular Web-Gui for Alpdesk-Automationservice